nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 - Provide examples - Show, don't tell; if you can use code snippets, screenshots, or figures to illustrate a point, do so!

-- Avoid terms like simply, just, or easy - your knowledge does not always equal your readers.
+- Avoid terms like simply, just, or easy—your knowledge does not always equal your readers.
 Don't make your reader feel bad because they -simply- didn't understand something.